 Please see the guide on using the template tag.

 You can add the shortcode into your pages and posts to output API data.
-This option is more limited than using the template tag as the Results Format option must be set to JSON string.
+This option is far more limited than using the template tag as the Results Format option must be set to JSON string.

 Please see the guide on using the shortcode.